SCOPE OF THIS CHAPTER

 5.1 On Receipt of Notification

-Within 7 working days a social worker from the Assessment Team will commence C&F Assessment to ascertain and assess as follows:
+For cases where the child has not been open to the Local Authority, within 7 working days a Social Worker from the Assessment Team will commence Children and Family Assessment to ascertain and assess as follows:

 - Visit the premises where it is proposed the child will live and be cared for;